ppy/osu-wiki/wiki/Gameplay/Judgement/osu!mania/en.md

 - The PERFECT hit window is changed to `22.4 - 0.6 * OD` if OD <= 5, and `24.9 - 1.1 * OD` if OD >=5.
 - Hold notes receive two seperate judgements at the head and tail, as if they were regular notes.
   - Hold note tail release windows become 1.5x longer.
-  - Releasing the key during the hold note body prevent tail judgements higher than MEH.
+  - Releasing the key during the hold note body prevents tail judgements higher than MEH.
   - Again, late MEH hits or releases result in misses instead.